 Renter information included temporary assistance, rights/responsibilities, housing search, public housing and transition planning to permanent

 The second and final housing fair currently planned will be Thursday, Aug.
-15, from 4-8 p.m. at the Maranatha Worship Centre in Trotwood.Grab the FREE WDTN News App for iPhone or Android.
+15, from 4-8 p.m. at the Maranatha Worship Centre in Trotwood.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.